lmsobhani/lmsobhani.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Maryam Sobhani is a Research Scientist in International Relations from the University of Chicago, where her research focused on public diplomacy, naming and shaming, and public opinion.
+Her research received the Chicago Consular Corps Global Research Award for its novel exploration and policy insights into international diplomacy.
+Maryam is passionate about understanding the norms and values of a population as it is represented in International Relations literature and the ability of international pressure working on governments for human rights abuses when such norms are contested.